bentoml/BentoML/docs/source/guides/performance.rst

 =================
-Performance Gudie
+Performance Guide
 =================

-This guide is intended to aid advanced BentoML users in better understanding the costs and performance of their model serving workloads by providing insights into BentoML's architecture and how to fine tune its performance.
+This guide is intended to aid advanced BentoML users with a better understanding of the costs and performance overhead of their model serving workload.
+This guide will also demonstrate BentoML's architecture and provide insights into how users can fine-tune its performance.

 ..
 TODO::